joebmt/allpairs/Readme.md

  ['Honda', 'Toyota', 'Ford']]
 ```

-### Step 3: Generate an allpairs csv file or text table of the pairwise combinations using your datafile as input
+### Step 3: Generate an allpairs csv file or text table using your datafile as input

 The most used option is to generate an All-Pairs csv table.
 Simply run the program with your data input file with the --csv_out option.
+The command below uses the ap_datafile.py input file specifying the labels and parameters and the output is redirected to a file called `ap.csv`.

 ```
 allpairs --csv_out ./data/ap_datafile.py > ap.csv